haskell/cabal/Cabal/doc/installing-packages.markdown

     These extra directories will be used while building the package and for libraries it is also saved in the package registration information and used when compiling modules that use the library.

+`--dependency`[=_pkgname_=_ipid_]
+:   Specify that a particular dependency should used for a particular
+    package name.
+In particular, it declares that any reference to _pkgname_ in a `build-depends` should be resolved to _ipid_.

+`--exact-configuration`
+:   This changes Cabal to require every dependency be explicitly
+    specified using `--dependency`, rather than use Cabal's (very simple) dependency solver.
+This is useful for programmatic use of Cabal's API, where you want to error if you didn't specify enough `--dependency` flags.

 `--allow-newer`[=_pkgs_], `--allow-older`[=_pkgs_]
 :   Selectively relax upper or lower bounds in dependencies without